kin-lang/kin/README.md

 **Kin** is a straightforward programming language created with the purpose of aiding Rwandans to write computer programs in their native language Kinyarwanda.

+> :information_source: **Contributors:** Please see our [ARCHITECTURE.md](https://github.com/kin-lang/kin/blob/main/ARCHITECTURE.md) for a deep dive into Kin's architecture, design, and execution flow before contributing!

 ## Why Kin?

 - **Goal**: